Bobby Madley: Career

 In his early career, from 2001, Madley refereed in the Wakefield and District League and then the West Yorkshire Association Football League.
 In 2010, he joined the National List of referees who officiate in the Football League.
 In 2012, he was added to the FIFA fifth officials' list.

 In April 2013, Madley took charge of his first Premier League fixture, between Southampton and West Bromwich Albion at St Mary's Stadium.
 He sent off three players during the game, one from each team for violent conduct, and later a second Southampton player for serious foul play.
 West Brom manager Steve Clarke, whose team won 3–0, said after the game that he thought all three red cards were correct.

 In June 2013, Madley was promoted to the panel of Select Group Referees who officiate all fixtures in the Premier League.
 In April 2015, he was selected to officiate both legs of the FA Youth Cup final between Manchester City and Chelsea.
 He was promoted to the FIFA referee list in January 2016.
 On Sunday 6 August 2017, he refereed the FA Community Shield 2017 match between Arsenal and Chelsea.

 In the 2017–18 season, Madley was criticised for several decisions by former Premier League referees including Keith Hackett, Graham Poll and Mark Halsey.
 He quit suddenly in August 2018, when he "decided to relocate due to a change in his personal circumstances", according to a statement by PGMOL.
 He later revealed, in December 2019, that he recorded a video 'mocking' a disabled person and sent it to a friend who subsequently forwarded it to his employers, for which he was dismissed and left the ranks of PGMOL referees.
 He subsequently moved to Norway where he officiated in lower league matches.

-In 2019, Madley signed on to referee in the 6-a-side World Cup, explaining how much he enjoyed the 6-a-side football game.
-He also refereed the 6-a-side World Cup final in Crete in 2019, as Russia beat Poland.
+In 2019, Madley signed on to referee in the 6-a-side World Cup.
+He refereed the tournament final in Crete, as Russia beat Poland.
 He also mentored other referees during the tournament.
-On 13 February 2020, following discussions with PGMOL, it was announced that Madley would return to refereeing in English football, initially at grassroots level, before joining the National List of referees, enabling him to officiate League One and League Two matches, for the 2020–21 season.
+On 13 February 2020, following discussions with PGMOL, it was announced that he would return to refereeing in English football, initially at grassroots level, before joining the National List of referees, enabling him to officiate League One and League Two matches, for the 2020–21 season.

-He refereed the 2021 League Two play-off final between Newport County and Morecambe, where he awarded Morecambe a controversial extra time penalty after turning down a Newport first half penalty appeal.

-He has been refereering lower divisions in Norway when absent from Premier League in England.

-On October 25 2022, Bobby was promoted back to the Premier League after 4 years.
-He took charge of Brentford F.C v Wolves on Saturday 29 October 2022.
-Madley sent off Diego Costa in the 90+7 minute after a VAR check.
+On 25 October 2022, Madley was promoted back to the Premier League after four years.
+He took charge of Brentford v Wolverhampton Wanderers on Saturday 29 October 2022.
+He sent off Diego Costa in the seventh minute of added time after a video assistant referee (VAR) check.